What is Hyperhidrosis?

 Sweating is necessary to control body temperature during times of exercise and warm/hot surroundings.
 Sweating is regulated by the sympathetic nervous system.
 In a small percentage of the population (0.6-1.0%), the amount of sweating exceeds the body’s requirements.
 This condition is known as Hyperhidrosis.
 The areas of the body most often affected by Hyperhidrosis are the hands, feet and underarms.
 Excessive sweating is a treatable condition and results remain constant across all areas of treatment.

 Hyperhydrosis or excessive sweating is a condition that most often affects hands, feet and armpits.
 Excessive sweating can cause social awkwardness and interfere with day to day life.
-In severe cases of hyperhidrosis, when more conventional treatments don’t help, your Kovak Laser Institute specialist may suggest surgery either to remove the sweat glands or to disconnect the nerves in charge of the excessive sweating.
+In severe cases of hyperhidrosis, when more conventional treatments don’t help, your Kovak Cosmetic Center specialist may suggest surgery either to remove the sweat glands or to disconnect the nerves in charge of the excessive sweating.
 Nerves trigger both the eccrine and apocrine glands.
 These nerves become active due to a variety of stimuli, including: